filkry/crowbrain/chi2014/narrative.md

 ## 3. How does manipulating a parameterization of (1) affect an output's position in (2)?

 Increasing the *number of responses requested* has an increasing effect on originality, even normalized.
 Allowing people to choose their own number of responses results in poor responses regardless of reward (for fixed rewards, we did not try scaling).

+### problem -> originality
+By both manual and ISS orignality scores, the turk and forgot_name questions generate significantly less original responses than the other two questions.
+This does not show up in the h-cluster o-score measure (probably because these o-scores are normalized to probability of response given question, not overall probability

+Should we be computing probability based on all responses to all questions, or on a per-question basis?

 ### number of runs -> run: number of category leaves